This guide walks you through the process of creating a "hello world" Hypermedia Driven REST web service with Spring.

 request should return a 200 OK

-response with JSON in the body that represents a greeting.
+response with JSON in the body to represent a greeting.

 Beyond that, the JSON representation of the resource will be enriched with a list of hypermedia elements in a _links

 property.
-The most rudimentary form of this is a link pointing to the resource itself.
-So the representation should look something like this:
+The most rudimentary form of this is a link that points to the resource itself.
+The representation should resemble the following listing:

 {